chetanjain2099/Setup_Raspberry_Pi/README.md

 ## Setup Raspberry Pi as media server with torrent download and smb server.
+(Setup done on Raspberry Pi 4B)
 I have created a simple step by step process used to install apps and packages on Raspberry Pi.
-Setup Process used below is:

   1. Update all the packages to the latest version
   2. Setup time zone
   3. Automatically mount USB Drive
-  4. Install Samba Server to create smb server
+  4. Install smb Server using Samba
-  5. Install Speedtest to test the speed
+  5. Install Speedtest to test the internet speed
   6. Over Clocking the CPU to boost the performance
   7. StressTest
   8. QBittorrent
   9. Jellyfin

-### 1. First Update all the packages
+### 1. Update all the packages
 ```
 sudo apt update && sudo apt upgrade
 ```